MCsniperPY/MCsniperPY/README.md

 - **Asynchronous**  • MCsniperPY is asynchronous meaning it tends to be faster and more efficient than multithreaded name snipers
 - **Open source** • MCsniperPY is open source, meaning you can look at everything that goes on behind the scenes to get you a name.
 This means you can be sure it doesn't steal your account.
 - **Fast** • MCsniperPY is fast, but not so fast that your requests run out instantly.

-## Contributing

-MCsniperPY is looking for people to help code it!
-If you want to contribute something (not just code) refer to `CONTRIBUTING.md`.